globocom/enforcement/README.md

   make test
   ```

-To run the tests with coverage you may call:
+To run the tests with coverage you may call and before called make test:
   ```shell
   make coverage
   ```

-To generate the html you may call:
+To generate the html you may call and called make test and make coverage before:
   ```shell
   make generate
   ```